Gastric Bypass Surgery

 Returning to Work: We’ll work with you to determine when it is safe for you to return to work.
 Most people will be able to return to work in about one to three weeks following surgery, but it will depend on the type of work you do.

 Expect Long-term Bariatric Care: It’s important to understand that you’ll have continued support from your bariatric team for the rest of your life.
-From Trusetd Source Checkbox Trusted Source Gastric bypass (Roux-en-Y) Mayo Clinic Go to Source vitamin and mineral supplement recommendations to ensure adequate levels of vitamin B-12, calcium, folate, and iron, to nutritional consultation with dietitians, as well as lifestyle support to help you navigate life after bariatric surgery to maintain long term weight loss.
+From vitamin and mineral supplement recommendations to ensure adequate levels of Trusetd Source Checkbox Trusted Source Gastric bypass (Roux-en-Y) Mayo Clinic Go to Source vitamin B-12, calcium, folate, and iron, to nutritional consultation with dietitians, as well as lifestyle support to help you navigate life after bariatric surgery to maintain long term weight loss.

 Why Choose Us For Weight Loss Surgery?